The beginner’s guide to Slack eDiscovery

 Step 5: Make a long-term eDiscovery and preservation plan

-Ideally, litigation and internal investigations will rarely come up in a company’s life-cycle.
+Ideally, litigation and internal investigations will rarely come up in a company’s life cycle.
 However, if and when it does arise, you’ll want to think about the big picture when shopping around for an eDiscovery solution.
-Maybe right now your priority is to find something cheap and easy for Slack, but down the line, you may wish you’d considered the greatest tool for GSuite, Zendesk, Quip, and all the dozens of other enterprise applications you may use.
+Maybe right now your priority is to find something cheap and easy for Slack, but down the line, you may wish you’d considered the most robust tool for Google Drive, Zendesk, Dropbox, and all the dozens of other enterprise applications your organization may use.
 For these reasons and more, it’s best to look for a “master tool” for your entire tech stack.

 You’ll also want to think about the longevity of your eDiscovery tool.
 Is it API-based and built on the cloud?
 Is it able to scale with your company’s growth?
 Are you able to work it into a viable preservation plan?
 All of these questions and more should be considered in determining its long-term value for your company.